Can you learn piano as an adult? Of course, and our lessons can help those interested in learning piano as an adult

-You can still learn.
+You can still learn piano as an adult.

 Maybe your schedule is restrictive, or you don’t have a piano teacher nearby.
-Or maybe you want to see if you’ll even like lessons before committing a lot of time and money to it.
+Or maybe you want to see if you’ll even like piano lessons for adults before committing a lot of time and money to it.
 Hoffman Academy is here to help!
-Whether you’re and adult learner who is completely new to piano or began learning as a child but haven’t touched the ivories in years, our piano lessons will help you achieve your musical goals on your schedule and budget.
+Whether you’re an adult learner who is completely new to piano or began learning as a child but haven’t touched the ivories in years, our piano lessons will help you achieve your musical goals on your schedule and budget.
 You’ll not only play songs – you’ll also learn:

 - to break down the steps for learning the pieces you want to play